-During the one year course students will complete a program of study which includes 8 core units and 5 elective units.
-The Certificate II in Kitchen Operations structure is based on the packaging rules described in the Tourism, Hospitality and Events training package (SIT).
+This course may be started at the beginning of year 10, 11 and takes 2 years to complete.
+Students enrolling in year 12 will receive partial completion and have the capacity to attain 2 QCE points.
+Students will complete a program of study which includes 7 core units and 5 elective units.
+The Certificate II in Cookery structure is based on the packaging rules described in the Tourism, Hospitality and Events training package (SIT 12).